100 Stories

 Tom Southerton

-Visiting Fudoin is like a breath of fresh air, still, serene and peaceful.
+Visiting Fudoin is like a breath of fresh air: still, serene and peaceful.
 As one of Hiroshima’s most historical sites, the temple holds a respectable profile with locals and tourists alike.
 There’s not much to see and do there which is what makes it so great.
-Offering a sensory reset from hyper stimulating city life in Hiroshima city and Japan in general.
-The entrance fee is a very reasonable 0yen, but you can make a donation inside.
+Offering a sensory reset from hyper stimulating city life in Hiroshima City and urban Japan in general.
+The entrance fee is a very reasonable ¥0, but you can make a donation inside.
 This understated treasure could be a quintessential temple or utterly dull depending on your outlook.
-Besides, it’s less than 10 minutes walk from my place!
+Besides, it’s less than a 10-minute walk from my place!

 Overview